wlayzz/RopstenCtf/README.md

 </p>

 # RopstenCtf
+The inspiration for this tool comes from my laziness a creating more and more script to interact with blockchain during ctfs.
-This tool aims to facilitate access to web3 for everyone.
+I hope this project will facilitate access to web3 for everyone specialy during ctf.

 I used the awesome [Capture the ether](https://capturetheether.com) platform made by [smarx](https://twitter.com/smarx) to test this tool.